 The service provides two PCI network reports — PCI Executive Report and PCI Technical Report.
 The PCI reports provide similar information suitable for different workflows.
 The PCI Executive Report is used to submit to the acquiring bank to document PCI compliance.
 This report provides summary level information only.
 The PCI Technical Report is used to identify vulnerabilities and prioritize remediation.
 For this reason, the PCI Technical Report includes technical details to assist with remediation.
 To create the PCI network reports, select Network->Compliance Status from the left menu and then click "Generate".

-The PCI Compliance Service produces reports that include an overall PCI compliance status of Passed or Failed.
-An overall PCI compliance status of Passed indicates that all hosts in the report passed the PCI DSS compliance standards set by the PCI Council.
+Qualys PCI Compliance produces reports that include an overall PCI compliance status of Passed or Failed as documented in the Qualys PCI Pass/Fail Status Criteria.
+An overall PCI compliance status of Passed indicates that all hosts in the report passed the PCI compliance standards set by the PCI Council.
 A host compliance status is provided for each host.
 A PCI compliance status of Passed for a single host/IP indicates that no vulnerabilities or potential vulnerabilities, as defined by the PCI DSS compliance standards set by the PCI Council, were detected on the host.
-The criteria used to calculate a passed or failed compliance status can be found at http://www.qualys.com/enterprises/qualysguard/pci-compliance/pass-fail-criteria/
+The criteria for PCI Pass/Fail compliance status implemented by the Qualys PCI solutions is calculated based on criteria listed below.

 You can view the current PCI compliance status for your network and its hosts on the Compliance Status page by selecting Network->Compliance Status.
 The Compliance Status chart at the top of the page displays the current compliance status of your entire network, including all hosts.
 The Host Status list at the bottom of the page displays the current compliance status for hosts in your account.